jahilldev/hypnode/README.md

-A super fast and lightweight (**579bytes** gzipped) utility function to build HTML node trees, either directly or from transpiled JSX.
+A super fast and lightweight (**579bytes** gzipped) utility function to build HTML node trees, either directly or from transpiled `JSX`.

 # Getting Started